jupyter/enhancement-proposals/##-markdown-flavor/markdown-flavor.md

 # Summary

-This is a proposition to add a new key to markdown cells defining precisely the flavor of markdown used in the cell source.
+This extends to markdown cells to define precisely the flavor of markdown used in the cell source.
 The associated rendered content should be stored for compatibility with the tooling ecosystem.
 As a side effect, it forces us to clarify the current default markdown flavor that should be used as fallback when a client does not support the specified flavor.

 The focus of this JEP is primarily on describing current behaviour.